devditoi/vstd_blockchain/devlog.md

 ### Problems
 - Continue solving the chain sync problems and chain deserialization problems.
 - Continue solving `Current chain deserialization assumes loading the entire chain at once, which is inefficient and unrealistic for syncing nodes in a real network.`
+- Rename mmb_layer0 to layer0 for better naming

 ### Solutions
 - [x] Depricated any chain sync and remove any other chain dummy objects.
+- [x] Finish replacing all imports from mmb_layer0 to layer0
 - [ ] Refactor all `self.chain` references to use new storage wrapper.
     - [ ] Replace all `self.chain` to the new storage wrapper
     - [ ] REWRITE all the old dummy chain logic for like, serialize, deserialize.